 A seminar is a small meeting of students from the same degree, led by a tutor.

-Your tutor will lead activities such as discussions or presentations.
-These help you develop a deeper understanding of particular subjects.
-They also develop your skills in communication, presentation and problem-solving.
+This will help you develop a deeper understanding of particular subjects, as well as developing your skills in communication, presentation and problem-solving.

 Fieldwork and field visitsFieldwork and field visits